scorcmm/sUv/readme.md

 ![Reference Architecture](ra.png)

-Sure, here is the updated description with the labels in bold:

 **Baseline Taxonomy:**
 **Primary Capability:** highest level taxonomy element used to categorize and then determine relationships for a Target of Evaluation